-We all know that Qigong is great for healing.
+We all know that qigong is great for healing.
 But is there anything else it can do?
 Like maybe clean the garage?
-Because that would be outstanding.
+Because that would be awesome.